 Apart from billing and invoicing functionality, your billing software also needs to interact seamlessly with multiple other solutions, such as Customer Relationship Management (CRM) software and ERP Accounting & Finance software.

-Your customer’s data is present in your CRM, invoices raised & payments received are in accounting systems, and order fulfillment data is in your ecommerce platform.
-Your billing system should integrate with all the existing tech stack to automatically sync up this information accurately and become the one source of truth for all your subscription data.
+Your customer’s data is present in your CRM, invoices raised & payments received are in accounting systems, and order fulfillment data is in your eCommerce platform.
+Your billing system software should integrate with all the existing tech stack to automatically sync up this information accurately and become the one source of truth for all your subscription data.